Atmosera-CoPilot-Dev/harris-102729/scenarios/lifecycle/design.md

 - List common pitfalls and how to avoid them.
 - Summarize the workflow at the end.
 - Don't include any sample code.
+- Recommend testing strategies and tools for both backend and frontend.

 **Format:**
 - Numbered steps per task.